rust-lang/rust/text/0000-stabilize-catch-panic.md

 The problem of exception safety often plagues many C++ programmers (and other languages), and it essentially means that code needs to be ready to handle exceptional control flow.
+This primarily matters when an invariant is temporarily broken in a region of code which can have exceptional control flow.
+What this largely boils down to is that a block of code having only one entry point but possibly many exit points, and invariants need to be upheld on all exit points.

-For Rust this means that code needs to be prepared to handle panics as any function call can cause a thread to panic.
-What this largely boils down to is that a block of code having only one entry point but possibly many exit points.
+For Rust this means that code needs to be prepared to handle panics as any unknown function call can cause a thread to panic.
 For example:

 ```rust
 let mut foo = true;